About the EyUp! community lottery

-The Trust has established a lottery which is available to all staff on the payroll of the South West Yorkshire Partnership NHS Foundation Trust as well as members of the public.
+The EyUp community lottery is open to anyone aged 16 or over.
 The lottery provides both the chance for people to win substantial cash prizes and to raise money for the Trust’s charity.

 How much will it cost?

 Each chance costs £1 per month.
 People may purchase up to a maximum of 10 chances each month.
-The cost of each chance must be paid to the promoter of the lottery before any person is given any right in respect of membership of the lottery.
+Once we have processed your application you will be entered into the next monthly draw.

-The Charity Committee may vary the entry fee at any time provided that they notify lottery members in advance.
+The charity may change the entry fee at any time and will notify lottery members in advance if entry fees change.

 How much can I win?

-The main prize is £500 and then smaller prizes will also be available.
+The main prize is £500 and smaller prizes are also paid out each month.

 How many chances do I get?

-People can buy up to 10 chances each month.
-The more chances you have the higher the chance you are to win a prize.
-If you want to increase or reduce the number of chances you purchase each month contact payroll.
+You can buy up to 10 chances each month.
+The more chances you have the more likely you are to win a prize.
+If you want to increase or reduce the number of chances you purchase each month please contact the finance team on 01924 316208.

 Who can enter the lottery?